McKeeAtx/starter-actuator-breaks-tests/README.md

 # starter-actuator-breaks-tests

-Setup: A bare bones Spring Boot application that uses the following starter:
+Setup: A bare bones Spring Boot application that uses the following starters:

 ```
 dependencies {